DanukaDilshann/Developing-Predictive-Model-For-Thyroid-Cancer-Recurrence/README.md

 ## Overview
 This project aims to develop a predictive model for the recurrence of well-differentiated thyroid cancer using machine learning techniques.
 The dataset includes 17 variables from 383 patients, collected over a 15-year period.

-## Objectives
+## Objective
-- Develop a predictive model for thyroid cancer recurrence.
+The objective is to develop a predictive model for the recurrence of well-differentiated thyroid cancer using machine learning techniques.

-- Enhance diagnostic accuracy and early detection.
-- Improve patient management and treatment planning.
+## Significance of the Study
+Developing a machine learning model can significantly enhance diagnostic accuracy and early detection of thyroid cancer, thereby improving patient treatment outcomes and management.
+Integrating this model into clinical practice will aid healthcare professionals in making informed decisions and optimizing treatment plans.

 ## Dataset
 The dataset contains the following variables: